Skip to main content

 Ethos and heritage

-Former pupils include Dame Shirley Williams, Judge Cosgrave, Lady Faithful (social worker and reformer), showjumper Pat Smythe, internationally renowned cellist Natalie Clein, opera singer Kate Royal, actresses Louise Clein and Nicole Faraday, engineer Caroline Gledhill and geneticist Frances Ashcroft.
+Alumni from the worlds of acting, politics, music, science and sport include Dame Shirley Wiliiams, Judge Cosgrave, Lady Faithful (social worker and reformer), showjumper Pat Smith, cellist Natalie Clein, opera singer Kate Royal, actresses Louise Clein and Nicole Faraday, engineer Caroline Gledhill, geneticist Frances Ashcroft and most recently tennis player Jodie Burrage.

 Pastoral care, inclusivity and discipline